krgreene/geo-info/qgis2.md

 The new shapefile will show in the ```Layers Panel```.

-## Digitizing scanned maps in QGIS
+## Digitizing scanned maps/rasters in QGIS
 * Load the file into the ```Layers Panel```.
 * On the menu bar, go to ```Layer --> Create Layer --> New Shapefile Layer...```.
 * Name the file to save the layer to.